zeroeightysix/discord-markov/README.md

 # discord-markov
-A rust program to extract messages from a discord data package, and then produce markov chains from it
+A rust program to extract messages from a discord data package, and then produce markov chains from it.

 ## Building
 Using cargo: